How do you find distant objects in the dark? use Radar, short for radio detection and ranging.

 The Radar sends out a wave that bounces off the target and comes back.
 A built-in signal amplifier allows it to "see" weak signals.
 It is used in many different places.Barry's Response

-- Good description of the equipment, similar to that used for the US national radar weather
+- Good description of the equipment.
+It's similar to what the US national radar weather national radar weather

-Weather surveillance radar, as we also know it, locates falling precipitation, and we can loop (animate) it to track the storm's advection (motion across the region.)
+As we also know, weather surveillance radar detects falling precipitation, and we can loop (animate) it to track storm advection (movement).

-The Position Plan indicator, shows the imprint of the data read from a beam that swept a cone-shaped pattern above the radar station.
-The further from the station, the higher the elevation of the object reflecting the data.
-If several of these cones are used and put together with their points aligned, a (approximate) slice can be made across all of them to result in a (nearly) constant altitude position plan indicator, CAPPI for short.
+shows the data read from a beam that swept a cone-shaped pattern above the radar station.
+Further away from the station, the higher the elevation of the object reflecting the data.
+When several of these cones are put together with their points aligned, a (approximate) slice can be made across all of them, resulting in a (nearly) constant altitude position plan indicator.

 this site for more radar information now.